pranayb2773/carpark-booking-api/README.md

 - PHP >= 8.2
 - Composer
 - SQLite (default/dev) or another database supported by Laravel
-- Node.js and npm (optional, only for running the frontend/Vite dev tasks in the provided dev script)

 ## Quick start
 1. Clone the repo, then install dependencies: